Lavasoa-Ambatotsirongorongo Mountains: Lemurs

+Dwarf & Mouse Lemurs

+The area contains species of both Cheirogaleus and Microcebus genera.

+The area as of 2025 contains Microcebus manitatra and Microcebus tanosi.
+Historically the area contained Microcebus murinus, Cheirogaleus medius and Cheirogaleus crossleyi.

 The Lavasoa dwarf lemur (Cheirogaleus lavasoensis), a small, nocturnal strepsirrhine primate and a species of lemur was discovered in the 21st century.
 The primate, endemic to three small, isolated patches of forest on the southern slopes of the Lavasoa Mountains, was named after the mountain itself.